What does VPAT® stand for? VPAT stands for Voluntary Product Accessibility Template.

 Why is an accurate VPAT important?

 In the United States, a product without a VPAT is excluded from solicitations by the federal government, many state and local government entities, and a majority of institutions of higher education.
 Increasingly diversity, equity and inclusion efforts have private organizations prioritizing accessibility to promote hiring and inclusion of people with disabilities.
-Thus, more and more companies require their suppliers certify accessibility as part of the purchasing and product development lifecycle.
+Thus, more and more companies require their suppliers certify accessibility as part of the purchasing and product development life cycle.

 Procuring accessible products for both product development and internal use is the best way for your customers to avoid litigation and promote an inclusive environment.